cmgoffena13/flasky/README.md

 # Flasky Website
 ## Tutorial Followed: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world

+## Setup
+1. Create .env and .flaskenv files based upon example files
+2. A local ElasticSearch server is required if you have an elasticsearch URL

 ### Modifications that I introduced:
 - Using Postgres instead of SQLite
 - Added custom naming convention for SQLAlchemy constraints